 4. Because it is the best genre that best emphasizes your voice

 In order to perform in other genres, you need to have a specific type of voice or at least an inclination to sing in a certain way.
+The importance of the voice in pop music is also emphasized with the popularity of the Eurovision song contest.
 By comparison, pop music is much more permissive and it allows you to “play” more with your voice until you discover something you feel comfortable with.
 Not the mention the very vast repertoire that can allow anyone to sing a decent song under any circumstances.

 And yes, there are claims that some of the most celebrated pop artists are not known for their voices, nor do they play any instruments.
 However, these people have managed to build a career in music.
 How come?
 By finding exactly the type of music they can sing and by out-performing anyone else.